+The Himalaya mountain range is awesome.
 The high peaks of the Himalayas almost seem to be level with an airplane cruising at 30,000 feet.
 At this altitude you may also be awarded a great view of the range, above the clouds.

 I was flying into Kathmandu on a plane from Bhutan.
 I had the fortune of having reserved a window seat on the right side of the plane, that is facing north.
 That left me ample opportunity to study the mountain range fairly well.
 The view was nothing less than awesome.